arsakhrani/Recipeat/README.md

 `npm install`

 Please make sure to have MongoDB installed to run locally.
-Defauly local port for mongo is 27017.
+Default local port for mongo is 27017.

 To Visit App: